In this guide, we list the pros and cons of solar energy.

 - Setup costs can generally be recovered over the life of solar panels

-- The typical solar panel has a decent lifespan of around 20 to 25 years
+- The typical solar panel has a reasonable lifespan of around 20 to 25 years

-- Solar has the benefit of setting up as many or as little panels as you like – it’s easy to set up in stages or in increments to your liking or needs … compared to a nuclear plant or a coal plant, where you have to set up a whole plant over say 6 to 8 years
+- Solar has the benefit of setting up as many or as little panels as you like – it’s easy to set up in stages or in increments to your preferences or needs … compared to a nuclear plant or a coal plant, where you have to build and set up a whole plant over say 6 to 8 years

 - Low power output per unit (low power density) compared to nuclear, oil, gas

-- Not suited at the moment to large scale (large city size) power supply due to various reasons
+- Not suited right now to be the predominant or sole energy source for some large scale (large city size) power supplies due to several different reasons

-- Price per kilowatt can be expensive in some countries, and a setup of many panels can be expensive (but prices are dropping with tech advancements and economies of scale)
+- Price per kilowatt can be expensive in some countries, and renewables have been linked to higher electricity prices in some countries.
+Also, the setup of many panels can be expensive (but prices are dropping with tech advancements and economies of scale)

 - Return on investment can take time